nyu-software-engineering/containerized-app-exercise/instructions.md

 ## Requirements

-The system you will build consists of three independent software sub-systems:
+The system you will build consists of three independent software subsystems:

 - a **machine learning client** - a program that performs one more more machine learning tasks on data collected from camera, microphone, or other sensor(s)
 - a **web app** - an interface through which web visitors can see the activity and analytical results of the machine learning client